microsoft/AIforEarthDataSets/data/aster.md

 ## Sample code

-A complete Python example of accessing and plotting ASTER data - using the NASA CMR API to query for scenes of interest - is available in the notebook provided under the &ldquo;data access&rdquo; link.
+A complete Python example of accessing and plotting ASTER data - using the NASA CMR API to query for scenes of interest - is available in the accompanying [sample notebook](aster.ipynb).

 ## Region information